All Products

 Document Center

-In application development, you may need to send verification codes, notifications, or promotional campaigns to users via mobile messages.
-For example, send a verification code for user registration or a notification for order status updates.
-This topic demonstrates how to leverage Alibaba Cloud SDK to quickly and securely call the Short Message Service (SMS) API for automatic message delivery.
+In application development, you may need to send text messages to users for verification codes, notifications, or promotional campaigns.
+For example, you can send a verification code for user registration or a notification for an order status update.
+This topic describes how to use the Alibaba Cloud software development kit (SDK) to quickly and securely call the Short Message Service API for automatic message delivery.

-Sending a message involves secure interaction between your application, the Alibaba Cloud SDK, Resource Access Management (RAM), and SMS.
+Calling the Short Message Service API involves your application, the Alibaba Cloud SDK, Resource Access Management (RAM), and Short Message Service.

 image